CO-DEFEND: Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection: Abstract

 \section{Abstract}

 The use of DNS over HTTPS (DoH) tunneling by an attacker to hide malicious activity within encrypted DNS traffic poses a serious threat to network security, as it allows malicious actors to bypass traditional monitoring and intrusion detection systems while evading detection by conventional traffic analysis techniques.
 Machine Learning (ML) techniques can be used to detect DoH tunnels; however, their effectiveness relies on large datasets containing both benign and malicious traffic.
 Sharing such datasets across entities is challenging due to privacy concerns.
-In this work, we propose CO-DEFEND (Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection), a Decentralized Federated Learning~(DFL) framework that enables multiple entities to collaboratively train a classification machine learning model while preserving data privacy and enhancing resilience against single points of failure.
-The proposed DFL framework, which is scalable and privacy-preserving, is based on a federation process that allows multiple entities to train online their local models using incoming DoH flows in real time as they are processed by the entity.
-In addition, we adapt four classical machine learning algorithms, Support Vector Machines~(SVM), Logistic Regression~(LR), Decision Trees~(DT), and Random Forest~(RF), for federated scenarios, comparing their results with more computationally complex alternatives such as neural networks.
-We compare our proposed method by using the dataset CIRA-CIC-DoHBrw-2020 with existing machine learning approaches to demonstrate its effectiveness in detecting malicious DoH tunnels and the benefits it brings.
+In this work, we propose CO-DEFEND (Continuous Decentralized Federated Learning for Secure DoH-Based Threat Detection), a Decentralized Federated Learning~(DFL) framework that enables multiple entities to collaboratively train a classification machine learning model for DoH threat detection while preserving data privacy, enhancing scalability and resilience against single points of failure.
+The proposed DFL framework provides a realistic implementation for DoH threat detection, enabling multiple entities to train their local models online with incoming DoH flows in real-time batches as they are processed -- an approach that fits naturally within modern Internet architectures.
+This framework adapts four classical machine learning algorithms, Support Vector Machines~(SVM), Logistic Regression~(LR), Decision Trees~(DT), and Random Forest~(RF), for federated scenarios and efficient training.
+In addition, a key methodological feature of CO-DEFEND is the use of DT and RF as model selection rather than aggregation mechanisms, allowing each participant to retain interpretable and locally optimal decision structures while benefiting from collective updates.
+We compare our proposed method by using the dataset CIRA-CIC-DoHBrw-2020 with existing machine learning approaches, including more computationally complex alternatives such as neural networks, to demonstrate its effectiveness in detecting malicious DoH tunnels while improving scalability and computational efficiency.